 The edible sunflower seeds are encased in inedible black-and-white striped shells, called hulls.
 The seeds used for extracting sunflower oil have solid black shells.

 The edible variety has a mild, nutty flavor and they are often roasted to enhance the flavor, though you can also buy them raw.

 Why these edible seeds are good for you? – The sunflower seeds are especially high in vitamin E, selenium, phenolic acids, and flavonoids.
 These compounds function as antioxidants to protect your body’s cells against free radicals.

 When sunflower seeds are sprouted, their plant compounds increase and sprouting also reduces factors that can interfere with mineral absorption.

-Due to presence of magnesium, vitamin E, protein, linoleic fatty acid and several plant compounds, sunflower seeds may help lower blood pressure, cholesterol and blood sugar.
+Due to the presence of magnesium, vitamin E, protein, linoleic fatty acid, and several plant compounds, sunflower seeds may help lower blood pressure, cholesterol, and blood sugar.

 Tips for eating

 Shelled sunflower seeds are commonly eaten by cracking them with your teeth, then spitting out the shell – which shouldn’t be eaten.

 Here is how you can add them to your diet: